iandol/iRecTests/README.md

 Note you can change the location that the data is saved by setting an environment variable: `IRECHS2STORE=C:\Users\ME\DATAFOLDER`

-Please see iRecTests in this folder for runnable examples.
+Please see [iRecTest1.m](https://github.com/iandol/iRecTests/blob/main/iRecTest1.m) in this folder for runnable example.

 ## Some useful functions